Conflicts of InterestHuman Subjects Research

 Collaborating InvestigatorNon-WashU person, NOT on site, collaborating with WashU researchers on specific projects and having a direct role in WashU research, or is a sub recipient on a WashU research project.

-Visiting ResearcherResearcher or Pre-doc/Postdoc/Grad Student from another institution coming to WashU to gain specific experience/knowledge in specific research or laboratory processes or techniques or having, direct involvement in WashU research activities.
+Visiting ResearcherResearcher or Pre-doc/Postdoc/Grad Student from another institution coming to WashU to gain specific experience/knowledge in specific research or laboratory processes or techniques or having direct involvement in WashU research activities.

 Non-appointee packet is required to be completed.